MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 1. Select the **Inspect** \(![Inspector icon](../media/inspect-icon.msft.png)\) button in the top-left corner of DevTools so that the icon is highlighted (blue).

-1. Hover over the blue **Cats** button, which is now light blue, because of the simulated hover animation.
+1. Hover over the blue **Cats** link in the sidebar navigation menu.
+The link is now light blue, because of the simulated hover animation.
 The **Inspect** tool's information overlay appears, showing an orange exclamation point in the **Contrast** row, indicating that the contrast isn't high enough.

     :::image type="complex" source="../media/a11y-testing-hover-contrast-testing.msft.png" alt-text="Testing the contrast of an element in a simulated hover state" lightbox="../media/a11y-testing-hover-contrast-testing.msft.png":::
         Testing the contrast of an element in a simulated hover state